keithhanlon/citizenkeith/README.md

 3. Install plugins - all dependencies installed automatically

 ### Manual Installation
-Many plugins require the shared UI library:
+All plugins require the shared UI library:
 1. Download `citizenkeith-ui-lib/citizenkeith-ui-lib.jsfx-inc`
 2. Download the plugin(s) you want
 3. Place all files in your REAPER Effects folder (same directory)

-## GUI Library
-All plugins require citizenkeith-ui-lib.jsfx-inc located in **citizenkeith-ut-lib directory**

 ### Learn How To Install JS plugins:
 https://reaper.blog/2015/06/quick-tip-how-to-install-js-plugins/